Asclepias: sowing, planting and care

 - Hardiness very variable (between -15°C and 0°C)

-The Asclepias are perennial plants, herbaceous or shrubby, gathering more than 200 species.
-They are mainly found in North and South America, as well as in Africa.
-One species, Asclepias syriaca, native to North America, has naturalized in several regions of France.
-In the wild, A. syriaca and A. tuberosa grow mainly in open habitats, on dry, poor soils, in meadows, beside roads, on uncultivated ground, fallow land, wasteland, etc. Asclepias incarnata, by contrast, is more often found on moist soils, in marshes or along watercourses…
+The Asclepias are perennial plants, herbaceous or shrubby, comprising more than 200 species.
+They are mainly found in North and South America, and in Africa.
+One species, Asclepias syriaca, native to North America, has become naturalised in several regions of France.
+In the wild, Asclepias syriaca and tuberosa grow mainly in open habitats, on dry, poor soils, in meadows, by roadsides, on fallow land, wasteland, etc. Asclepias incarnata, by contrast, is found on moist soils, in marshes or at the edge of watercourses…

-Asclepias formerly had their own family, the Asclepiadaceae, but they are now classified within the Apocynaceae.
-This large family (more than 5,000 species) includes some ornamental plants such as oleander, periwinkle and star jasmine (Trachelospermum jasminoides).
+The milkweeds used to belong to their own family, the Asclepiadaceae, but they are now included in the Apocynaceae.
+This large family (more than 5,000 species) includes several ornamental plants, such as oleander, periwinkle and star jasmine (Trachelospermum jasminoides).
 Many species in this group originate from tropical or subtropical regions.

-The genus was named by Linnaeus in reference to Asclepios, the Greek god of medicine.
-In English, Asclepias are commonly called “milkweed” (likely a reference to the white latex in their tissues).
+The genus was named by Linnaeus after Asclepios, the Greek god of medicine.
+In English, milkweeds are called “milkweed” (literally “milky herb”, probably referring to the white latex contained in their tissues).

 The name Asclepias syriaca is synonymous with Asclepias cornuti.
-It is surprising that it was called “syriaca”, meaning “from Syria”, although it originates from North America — probably a confusion with another species.
-This milkweed also has several vernacular names: it is called “Parrot-weed” because its fruits recall the shape of these birds, and “cottonweed” in reference to its seeds bearing a large silky egret.
-It is also known as “Herbe à gendarme”.
+It is surprising that it was called “syriaca”, meaning “from Syria”, while it is native to North America.
+This is probably a confusion with another species.
+This milkweed also has several vernacular names: it is called “parrot-tree” because its fruits resemble the shape of those birds, and “cottonweed” in reference to its seeds bearing a large silky egret.
+It is also known as “gendarme plant”.

 Asclepias curassavica: botanical illustration

-Despite its name, gentian asclepiadea (Gentiana asclepiadea) has no close relationship with Asclepias; it was named for its leaves, which resemble those of milkweed.
+Despite its name, gentian asclepiadea (Gentiana asclepiadea) has no relation to the milkweeds; it was named so because its leaves resemble those of milkweed.

-Asclepias are vigorous, fast-growing plants.
-They form fairly dense clumps of long erect stems topped by the flowers.
+Milkweeds are vigorous, fast-growing plants.
+They form fairly dense clumps of long erect stems topped with flowers.
 These are large perennials, reaching between 80 cm and 2 m in height.
 Asclepias tuberosa is somewhat shorter, at 50 cm to 1 m.
-Asclepias syriaca tends to spread laterally and can form large colonies.
+Asclepias syriaca tends to spread widely and can form large colonies.
 It produces underground suckers and can become invasive.

-Asclepias flower in summer, between June and September depending on species.
-Their flowers are small but gathered into umbels measuring 10–25 cm in diameter.
-Each inflorescence consists of a large number of star-shaped flowers.
+Milkweeds flower in summer, between June and September depending on species.
+Their flowers are small but grouped into umbels measuring 10–25 cm in diameter.
+Each inflorescence comprises a large number of star-shaped flowers.

-These may take soft hues: pale pink (Asclepias incarnata), mauve, white (Asclepias ‘Ice Ballet’)… or, conversely, be bright orange (as in Asclepias tuberosa), yellow, or red.
-Visual effect differs: the former integrate well into naturalistic borders or romantic cottage gardens… while the latter are better suited to exotic borders or very colourful mixed borders.
-Asclepias curassavica offers a lovely gradation from red through orange to yellow.
-There are also yellow-flowered varieties such as Asclepias ‘Hello Yellow’.
+These can take soft hues: pale pink (Asclepias incarnata), mauve, white (Asclepias ‘Ice Ballet’)… or, conversely, vivid orange (as in Asclepias tuberosa), yellow or red.
+The visual effect is completely different: the former integrate well into naturalistic borders or romantic cottage gardens… while the latter suit exotic beds or very colourful mixed borders.
+Asclepias curassavica offers a beautiful gradation of colours between red, orange and yellow.
+There are also varieties with yellow flowers, such as Asclepias ‘Hello Yellow’.

-Asclepias flowers are very specific, organised in a quite unique way.
-Each consists of five petals reflexed backwards and five sepals.
-Each flower bears a crown made of five erect concave membranes that might be mistaken for petals, each carrying an incurved horn.
-At the centre sits a gynostemium: a column formed by fused stamens and pistils.
+Milkweed flowers are very specialised, arranged in a rather unique way.
+They consist of five petals reflexed backwards, and five sepals.
+Each flower bears a corona made up of five upright, concave membranes that might be mistaken for petals, each carrying a curved horn.
+At the centre is a gynostemium: a column formed by fused stamens and pistils.

-Pollen is not released as individual grains, as in most plants, but gathered into masses called pollinia.
+Pollen is not in individual grains as in most plants, but gathered into masses called pollinia.
 When insects seek nectar, they slip a leg or rostrum into one of the five slits formed by adjacent anthers.
-Pollinia then attach mechanically to the insect.
-Only the strongest insects can carry them away; weaker ones risk becoming trapped in the stigma slits, turning the flower into a deadly trap.
+The pollinia then attach mechanically to the insect.
+They can only be carried off by the strongest insects; weaker ones risk becoming trapped in the stigma slits, turning the flower into a deadly trap.

-Generally, Asclepias flowers are scented (notably A. syriaca and A. incarnata), emitting a pleasant vanilla fragrance.
+Generally, milkweed flowers are scented (notably Asclepias syriaca and Asclepias incarnata), emitting a pleasant vanilla fragrance.

-Asclepias are excellent melliferous plants; they produce nectar much appreciated by insects (bees, wasps, butterflies…).
-Asclepias play an important ecological role, feeding many insects… And in North America they are the exclusive food source for the caterpillars of the striking Monarch butterfly.
+Milkweeds are excellent melliferous plants; they produce nectar much appreciated by insects (bees, wasps, butterflies…).
+Milkweeds play a very important ecological role, feeding many insects… And in North America they are the exclusive food source for the larvae of the magnificent Monarch butterfly.

 Flowering of Asclepias curassavica (photo Derek Ramsey), Asclepias tuberosa, and Asclepias sullivantii (photo Frank Mayfield)

-Leaves of Asclepias are simple, undivided, with an ordinary shape, lanceolate or ovate.
-They range from 7 to 25 cm long and vary in width depending on species.
+Milkweed leaves are simple, undivided, with an ordinary shape, lanceolate or ovate.
+They measure 7–25 cm in length and are finer depending on species.
 Asclepias fascicularis, for example, has a very narrow lamina.
-Many species have opposite leaves (A. curassavica, A. syriaca…), but they can also be alternate or arranged in a spiralled fashion (A. tuberosa).
-Leaves are green with a prominent white vein down the centre.
+Many species have opposite leaves (A. curassavica, A. syriaca…), but they can also be alternate or spiralled (A. tuberosa).
+Leaves are green and marked by a prominent white vein down the centre.

-Asclepias syriaca has running, thick rootstocks that produce suckers.
-These horizontal underground stems give rise to new shoots, explaining how this species can quickly form large colonies.
+Asclepias syriaca has running, thick rhizomes, producing suckers.
+These are horizontal underground stems that generate new shoots, which explains how this species can rapidly form large colonies.

-After flowering, Asclepias produce fairly large fruits measuring between 6 and 15 cm long.
-Fruits can be elongated, oblong or more globose, usually tapered at the tip.
-They are not smooth but covered with asperities or soft thorns.
-Fruits are particularly long and narrow in A. tuberosa.
-Those of A. syriaca are much appreciated because they resemble little parrots, which can, for example, be hung on the rim of a glass.
-They are highly decorative.
+After flowering, milkweeds produce fairly large fruits, measuring 6–15 cm in length.
+They can be elongated, oblong or more globose, usually tapered to a pointed tip.
+They are not smooth but covered with roughness or soft thorns.
+The fruits are particularly long and slender in Asclepias tuberosa.
+Those of Asclepias syriaca are much appreciated because they resemble little parrots, which can be hung, for example, on the rim of a glass.
+They are very decorative.

-When ripe, fruits open and release small flat brown seeds bearing large silky egret tufts that allow them to fly!
-It is therefore the wind that disperses Asclepias seeds.
-The silky hairs can even be used to produce a high-quality, hydrophobic, strong, insulating fibre.
+When ripe, the fruits split open and release small flat brown seeds.
+These seeds bear large silky white egrets, which allow them to be carried by the wind!
+It is therefore the wind that disperses milkweed seeds.
+The fibres can even be used to produce a very high-quality, hydrophobic, strong insulating fibre.

 Main milkweed varieties